saattrupdan/saattrupdan.com/src/posts/2020-02-20-confidence.md

 ### Computing a confidence interval: parametric case

 A confidence interval depends on the *true* distribution of our statistic, so if we happen to have some information about that then that makes things a lot easier.
 Of course, if we knew the distribution exactly and if our statistic only depends upon the distribution (which is the case for all the statistics I mentioned above) then we could simply compute the true value for our statistic and be done with it.
-In practice we would, by analytic means, figure out what [family of distributions](https://saattrupdan.github.io/2019-05-15-poisson/) the statistic belongs to, and then attempt to estimate the parameters of the specific distribution.
+In practice we would, by analytic means, figure out what <router-link to="/posts/2019-05-15-poisson">family of distributions</router-link> the statistic belongs to, and then attempt to estimate the parameters of the specific distribution.

 Let us continue with our coffee example.
-Our desired statistic in this case is the (arithmetic) mean $\mu$, and it turns out that our sample means $\bar x$ asymptotically follow the normal distribution $ N(\mu, \tfrac{\sigma^2}{\sqrt{n}})$ with $\sigma^2$ being the true population variance, as I described in an [earlier post](https://saattrupdan.github.io/2019-06-05-normal/).
+Our desired statistic in this case is the (arithmetic) mean $\mu$, and it turns out that our sample means $\bar x$ asymptotically follow the normal distribution $ N(\mu, \tfrac{\sigma^2}{\sqrt{n}})$ with $\sigma^2$ being the true population variance, as I described in an <router-link to="/posts/2019-06-05-normal">earlier post</router-link>.
 Unfortunately, we do *not* know the true population variance, so we would need to approximate that.
 A natural guess for this could be

 $$ \frac{1}{n}\sum_{i=1}^n (x_i - \bar x)^2, \tag{1}$$